 You will be able to access your grade through Infinite Campushttps://www.cusd80.com/Domain/5058.
 Please keep in mind it takes a few days for grades to be updated once new assignments have been entered.
 It is your responsibility to keep abreast of your grade at all times.
 Grades for the course will be computed based on a weighted average of your scores in the following categories:

-*Note* Homework assignments are typically worth 5 points. quizzes are worth between 10 and 50 points.
-Most quizzes will be formative assessments that are not counted for points.
+I will enter Formative Assessments in the gradebook that are not counted for points.
 It is for teacher, student, and parents to monitor progress and adjust accordingly.
 They will be recorded in the gradebook with 0 weight.
-Unit objective packets are worth 10 points.
-Exams are worth 100 points.
-Labs vary between 10 and 50 points

 Semester grades will be calculated on an “80/20” formula.
 This means that the grade is continuous throughout each semester and will count for 80%.
 The other 20% will come from the Semester Final.
 The following scale is used to determine letter grade: